DanielEvansLab/clusterTools/WWmaster-CentOS7.md

 Warewulf dependencies

 **pigz?
+It is a parallel gzip.
+Not needed for warewulf, but nice to have.**
-Will perl-DBD-MySQL talk with mariadb?
-Why use mariaDB instead of MySQL?**
+**Will perl-DBD-MySQL talk with mariadb?
+Why use mariaDB instead of MySQL?
+Probably not a big deal.**
 **libselinux-devel aren't we diabling SELinux? ** **Crypt::HSXKPasswd?
 Looks like it's a specific function in the Crypt Perl module.
 What does it do?**